tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 1. If the path is still functional, the peer (i.e., the responder) cryptographically verifies the received `return_routability_check` message of type `path_challenge`.
-   The action to be taken depends on whether the path through which the message was received is the preferred one or not anymore:
+   The action to be taken depends on whether or not the path through which the message was received is still the preferred one:
    - If the path through which the message was received is preferred, a `return_routability_check` message of type `path_response` MUST be returned.
    - If the path through which the message was received is not preferred,